sar1008/m3-typescript-colorpicker/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# LAB SquareConfigurator
+# LAB RectangleConfigurator
  - fork and clone this project

 ## Iteration 1
-- Create a new JSX Component Class "SquareConfigurator.tsx", it should render "Hello I'm a square configurator"
+- Create a new JSX Component Class "RectangleConfigurator.tsx", it should render "Hello I'm a rectangle configurator"
 - add <SquareConfigurator /> to the render() method of App.tsx
 - Create as new JSX Component Class "DimensionConfigurator.tsx", it should render "I'm a DimensionConfigurator"
 - add two times <DimensionConfigurator/> to the render method of the SquareConfigurator.tsx